Edgar F. Codd

-Edgar Frank "Ted" Codd (19 August 1923 – 18 April 2003) was an English computer scientist who, while working for IBM, invented the relational model for database management, the theoretical basis for relational databases and relational database management systems.
-He made other valuable contributions to computer science, but the relational model, a very influential general theory of data management, remains his most mentioned, analyzed and celebrated achievement.
+Edgar Frank "Ted" Codd (19 August 1923 – 18 April 2003) was a British computer scientist who, while working for IBM, invented the relational model for database management, the theoretical basis for relational databases and relational database management systems.

 Biography

 Edgar Frank Codd was born in Fortuneswell, on the Isle of Portland in Dorset, England.
 After attending Poole Grammar School, he studied mathematics and chemistry at Exeter College, Oxford, before serving as a pilot in the RAF Coastal Command during the Second World War, flying Sunderlands.
 In 1948, he moved to New York to work for IBM as a mathematical programmer.
+Codd first worked for the company's Selective Sequence Electronic (SSEC) project and was later involved in the development of IBM 701 and 702.

-In 1953, angered by Senator Joseph McCarthy, Codd moved to Ottawa, Ontario, Canada.
+In 1953, dismayed by Senator Joseph McCarthy, Codd moved to Ottawa, Ontario, Canada.
 In 1957, he returned to the US working for IBM and from 1961 to 1965 pursuing his doctorate in computer science at the University of Michigan in Ann Arbor.
 Two years later, he moved to San Jose, California, to work at IBM's San Jose Research Laboratory, where he continued to work until the 1980s.
 He was appointed IBM Fellow in 1976.
 During the 1990s, his health deteriorated and he ceased work.

 Codd received the Turing Award in 1981, and in 1994 he was inducted as a Fellow of the Association for Computing Machinery.

 Codd died of heart failure at his home in Williams Island, Florida, at the age of 79 on 18 April 2003.